program-repair/RepairThemAll/README.md

 Ensure to exam if the database structure is created after running command above.

+A PostgreSQL GUI application is recommended to install.

 ## Configuration
 Running parameters and settings should be configured in two different places.\
 * `.env`: Here you can setup Codex parameters, database connection, Java home path.\